twylie/virosearch/README.md

 16. **call_SNPs**

 The mpileup representation of mapped reads is used to call single nucleotide variants in this step.
 Output will be a [VCF file](https://en.wikipedia.org/wiki/Variant_Call_Format) for each mapping association.
-See [Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options.
+See [varcallpe Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options.

 17. **call_indels**

 The mpileup representation of mapped reads is used to call small INDELs in this step.
 Output will be a [VCF file](https://en.wikipedia.org/wiki/Variant_Call_Format) for each mapping association.
-See [Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options.
+See [varcallpe Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options.

 18. **write_read_counts**

 We write read coverage metrics of reference genomes for the variant calls based on input mpileup files.
 Coverage depth requirements may be altered with the `--counts-min-coverage` and `--counts-min-base-qual` arguments.
-See [Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options.
+See [varcallpe Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options.

 ## Third Party Dependencies